Andy Baylock spent 39 years as a head coach and assistant at UConn

-Jim Penders has worked with the University of Connecticut baseball program in 24 of the last 26 years, being associated with the Huskies as a student-athlete, an assistant coach and now head coach.
+Jim Penders has worked with the University of Connecticut baseball program in 25 of the last 27 years, being associated with the Huskies as a student-athlete, an assistant coach and now head coach.
 He completed his 13th season at the helm of the program in 2016.
 A four-time conference Coach of the Year, Penders has overseen one of the most successful stretches in the 120-year history of UConn baseball.

-Overall in his tenure, Penders holds a 417-295-4 record.
-He has led the Huskies to three NCAA Tournament appearances, including a Super Regional appearances in 2011.
+Overall in his tenure, Penders holds a 455-320-4 record.
+He has led the Huskies to four NCAA Tournament appearances, including a Super Regional appearances in 2011.
 UConn has also won a regular season or conference title three times with Penders in the dugout and hosted the 2010 Norwich Regional.
 Under his watch, nine Huskies have earned All-America honors, most recently Anthony Kay and Tim Cate in 2016.

 In 2014, UConn struggled with injuries and youth and finished the year with a 27-31 record.
 The Huskies qualified for the inaugural American Athletic Conference Championship, defeating eventual champion Houston in pool play.
 Despite the underwhelming record, several Huskies received major individual accolades.
 Bobby Melley was named NEIBA New England Player of the Year and was one of three All-Conference first team members.